Table of Contents

 #19 Go camping in the yard

 One of the best parts of camping is spending quality time with loved ones.
 You can recreate that even if you can’t drive to a campsite.
-Turn your phones on airplane mode (that way, you can still take pictures!) and enjoy playing board games and talking about your lives.
+Turn your phones on airplane mode (you can still take pictures!) and enjoy playing board games and talking about your lives.

 #20 Ask the barista at your favorite coffee shop to make you a surprise drink